 Fluency in Programming Languages

-Any Back End Developer needs to be fluent in back end programming languages.
-These are used to create the systems that form the back end of a website.
-Popular back end programming languages include Python, JavaScript, Ruby, and Java.
-As a Back End Developer, you’ll not only need to learn multiple languages, but you’ll need to stay up to date on new features of those languages, and you may sometimes need to learn new languages.
-By having proficiency in a number of languages, you’ll be able to choose the best one for each project that you’re working on.
+Any Back-end Developer needs to be fluent in back-end programming languages.
+These are used to create the systems that form the back-end of a website.
+Popular back-end programming languages include Python, JavaScript, Ruby, and Java.
+As a Back-end Developer, you’ll not only need to learn multiple languages, but you’ll also need to stay up-to-date on new features of those languages, and you may sometimes need to learn new languages.
+By having proficiency in a number of languages, you’ll be able to choose the best one for each project you’re working on.

 Testing and Debugging

-Creating a website is only part of what a Back End Developer does.
+Creating a website is only part of what a Back-end Developer does.
 In this role, you’ll also need to know how to test and debug your work.
-This involves finding and fixing problems with the security or the functioning of the site.
-In some cases testing and debugging can be a time-consuming process, however, there are a number of tools that developers can use to help speed things up.
+This involves finding and fixing problems with the security or functionality of the site.
+In some cases, testing and debugging can be a time-consuming process; however, there are a number of tools that developers can use to help speed things up.

 Working with Servers

-The back end of a website often runs on servers, so knowing how to work with servers is an essential part of being a Back End Developer.
-A server is a system or computer that contains the resources, services, and data that are needed for a website.
-Some popular servers are Apache, Microsoft, and NGINX.
-As a Back End Developer, you may set up and maintain servers.
+The back-end of a website often runs on servers, so knowing how to work with servers is an essential part of being a Back-end Developer.
+A server is a system or computer that contains the resources, services, and data needed for a website.
+Some popular servers include Apache, Microsoft IIS, and NGINX.
+As a Back-end Developer, you may set up and maintain servers.

 Database Management